mattecora/AI-Labs/hw04/README.txt

 - The cost of the path that reaches that node (in this case, it is equal to the
 depth: each move counts as a single increment in the path cost).

+The Puzzle class is instantiated given the size of the "side" of the puzzle (4 in this case), the initial state (parsed from the command line through a list comprehension to process the string input) and the maximum amount of time for which the search algorithm may run.

-The search function takes as arguments the initial state of the puzzle, parsed from the command line using the parse_state() function, and the maximum amount of time for which the algorithm may run.
-It initializes a frontier list with a new node corresponding to the root of the search tree, having:
+The breadth-first search algorithm is implemented in the solve_bfs() method of the Puzzle class.
+This method initializes a set of parameters, namely the counter of expanded nodes, the start time and the memory occupation at start time; then, it initializes a frontier list with a node representing the root of the search tree, having:

 - As path, an empty list;
 - As state, the initial state;